rhysforyou/Superhighway/README.md

 }
 ```

-If the subscriber is cancelled or deallocated before it finishes, any networking operations will be halted.
+If the task is cancelled before it finishes, any networking operations will be halted.

 ## Installing